Comparing Vontier (NYSE:VNT) & Badger Meter (NYSE:BMI)

 |2.20

-Badger Meter currently has a consensus price target of $67.25, indicating a potential downside of 30.42%.
-Vontier has a consensus price target of $40.25, indicating a potential upside of 22.75%.
-Given Vontier’s stronger consensus rating and higher probable upside, analysts plainly believe Vontier is more favorable than Badger Meter.
+Vontier currently has a consensus price target of $40.25, suggesting a potential upside of 18.84%.
+Badger Meter has a consensus price target of $67.25, suggesting a potential downside of 30.76%.
+Given Vontier’s stronger consensus rating and higher possible upside, research analysts plainly believe Vontier is more favorable than Badger Meter.

 Earnings and Valuation

-This table compares Badger Meter and Vontier’s revenue, earnings per share and valuation.
+This table compares Vontier and Badger Meter’s revenue, earnings per share and valuation.

 |Gross Revenue